astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 ### Environment Variables and concurrency configurations.

-The potential root cause for a bottleneck and what exactlhy these values should be set at is specific to your setup.
+The potential root cause for a bottleneck and what exactly these values should be set at is specific to your setup.
 For example, are you running many DAGs at once, or one DAG with hundreds of concurrent tasks?

 Regardless of your use case, however, fine-tuning some configurations can help improve performance.
 Here's a breakdown of what you can look for: